fredhur/CircularQueueBuffer/README.md

 >     SimpleBuffer <int, 3> foo
 > }```

->If you want enqueuing initdata during construction time, declare like this.
+>If you need enqueuing initdata during construction time, declare like this.

 >```cpp
 > #include "SimpleBuffer.h"